-The College recognizes the necessity of establishing clear guidelines for student conduct to insure the protection of rights for the individual and for the college as an educational institution.
-In addition to other formal rules and regulations, the following statements adopted by the college apply to all individuals of the college community, as well as its guests.
+WCJC has established a clear set of guidelines related to student responsibilities and conduct to ensure the protection of all rights for the entire student population, as well as for the faculty, staff, and for the college as a whole.
+The following statements have been adopted by the college and apply to all individuals of the college community, as well as its guests.

 Statement of Individual Rights: The following rights of all members of the college community shall remain inviolable:

 1. To learn, teach, study, and search for truth without interference or harassment.

 2. To move about the campus and in campus buildings freely and without interference or harassment.

 3. To express opinions freely and without interference, individually or in groups, as long as such expression does not interfere with any other individual rights hereby guaranteed or result in damage to property.

 4. To be treated at all times with courtesy and respect, regardless of ethnic origin, cultural background, sex, gender or gender identity, creed or ideology, as long as one displays regard for the rights of others as provided in this statement of individual rights.

 If a student feels that their rights have been violated, WCJC Board Reg.591Student Grievances and Complaintsprovides policies and “internal procedures for handling student grievances and complaints concerning (a) discrimination or harassment based on sex, race, age, national origin, religion, veteran status, or handicap; (b) nonacademic decisions, rules, or regulations; (c) actions, rules, or regulations not defined as pertaining to disciplinary measures or decisions; (d) management or conduct of programs; (e) allegations of misleading advertisement or promotion of programs; or (f) other actions of college employees.
 Procedures for student redress of these concerns.”

 As a student of Wharton County Junior College, an individual assumes responsibility of observing a proper standard of conduct at all times.
 This general behavior includes respect for order, morality, and personal honor.